-- Live independently in their own homes
+- Create opportunities to live independently in their own homes

 - Give family caregivers the tools to do their job

 - Provide access to meals at home or in group settings

 - Identify assisted-living facility care, daytime programs or nursing home services they may qualify for